Bononia Cove

-Bononia Cove (bg, ‘Zaliv Bononia’ \'za-liv bo'no-ni-ya\) is the 3.1 km wide cove indenting for 1.1 km the southeast coast of Nelson Island in the South Shetland Islands, Antarctica.
+Bononia Cove is a cove on the southeast coast of Nelson Island in the South Shetland Islands, Antarctica.
+It is 3.1 km wide and indents 1.1 km.
 It is entered west of Ivan Alexander Point.
-The cove's shape is enhanced as a result of glacier retreat in the late 20th and early 21st century.
+The cove's shape has been altered by glacial retreat in the late 20th and early 21st centuries.

+Name

-The feature is named after the ancient Roman town of Bononia in northwestern Bulgaria.
+The feature is named (bg) after the ancient Roman town of Bononia in northwestern Bulgaria.